 The requirements for these tests vary by academic department.

 If you are a visiting student see your English language requirements by subject.

 If you've not met the departmental requirements

 If you've taken one of the accepted tests but not met the departmental requirement, you may be eligible for one of our pre-sessional English language courses.
 These courses will provide you with the level of English needed to meet the conditions of your offer.

-If you're applying for a pre-sessional English language course and require a Tier 4 visa then you must take a UK government approved Secure English Language Test (gov.uk).
-Only IELTS for UKVI (Academic) or Trinity ISE can be accepted for entry to pre-sessional programmes.
+If you're applying for an on-campus pre-sessional English course and require a Student Visa (formerly Tier 4 Visa) then you must take a UK government approved Secure English Language Test (gov.uk).
+Only IELTS for UKVI (Academic), Trinity ISE or PTE Academic UKVI can be accepted for entry to pre-sessional courses.

-For more information about visas and English language requirements see Tier 4 (General) student visas (gov.uk).
+For more information about visas and English language requirements see General Student Visas (Tier 4) (gov.uk).